agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 After the instantiation, we add two todos to it and specify that both todos remain to the `user1` [Group](#groups).
 We do that to keep track of which todo relates to which user.
-Now that we cleaned our bathroom, we remove the todo related to the id `1` from the Collection and all Groups (everywhere).
+Now that we `cleaned our bathroom`, we remove the todo related to the id `1` from the Collection and all Groups (everywhere).

 ### ⛳️ Sandbox